From Persian to Shag: A Guide to Rug Types and Styles

 What are Wall Decor Essentials?

-They are key elements like tapestries, mirrors, and artwork that enhance your walls’ visual and functional appeal.
+They are key elements like color-drenching, mirrors, and textile panels that enhance your walls’ visual and functional appeal.

 Are tapestries outdated?